 You’ve probably done a great job at bringing potential customers to your online store.
 But if you find that they aren’t making important decisions - like clicking the Add to Cart button which Ott will cover in a few weeks — or filling a subscription form for instance — there could be a disconnect between their expectations and your user experience.

-Or, maybe your visitors need some encouragement to pull the trigger.
+Or, maybe your visitors need some encouragement with a personal touch to pull the trigger.

 Whatever the reason for dismal conversions, you can strengthen them by working on those seemingly invisible tidbits of text scattered throughout your website.